Summer Research Academy (SRA) – 2023 SRA application goes live on November 1, 2022

 How do I apply?

-First, discuss your plans for graduate school with faculty members and advisors at your home institution.
-Explore the web pages for further information about graduate degrees and specific faculty and research initiatives.
+To begin, explore the campus web pages for information about graduate degrees and specific faculty and research initiatives.
 Then click on the link on our home page to access the application form.
-Remember to request that two faculty members allow you to list them as references who can complete the on-line recommendation form on your behalf by February 18, 2022.
+Remember to request that two faculty members allow you to list them as references who can complete the on-line recommendation form on your behalf by February 17, 2023.

 The UT System LSAMP program is funded by the National Science Foundation grant number HRD-1202008 and HRD-1826745.
 Funding for the Bridge to the Doctorate projects is provided by NSF grant numbers HRD-0832951 (BD 2008-2010), HRD-0929727 (BD 2009-2011), HRD-1139929 (BD 2011-2013), HRD-1301858 (BD 2013-2015), and HRD-1810898 (BD 2018-2020).